How to Brush a Dog’s Teeth – The Essentials

 Choosing a Toothbrush for Smaller/Medium Dogs

-For owners of puppies and small breed dogs, a small toothbrush or finger brush may work better than standard toothbrushes.
-Try the dog toothbrush kit by Next Level Pet for a variety of tooth brushing options.This kit comes with two finger brushes and one double-sided toothbrush so you can get the best fit for you pup.
+For example, you can try using the dog toothbrush kit by Next Level Pet.
+It comes with two finger brushes as well as a double-sided toothbrush so you can get the best fit for you pup.

 Medium size dog breeds have plenty of options at their disposal.
 Ultimately, the best toothbrush choice will come down to what you and Fido prefer.